a-bentofreire/beamtoix/docs/pages/library/adapters.md

 Virtual Scene adapter.
-Allows ABeamer to decouple from the details of any virtual scene.
+Allows BeamToIX to decouple from the details of any virtual scene.

 ### SceneAdapter.query()